Skip to content

 Esra M. Alhabshi, Sustainable Energy Team

-Discovering and uncovering new talent
+Nurturing new talent

 Every year, we sponsor a new cohort of talented Saudi high school graduates to study for a Bachelor’s degree abroad through our College Degree Program for Non-Employees (CDPNE).
-This involves a comprehensive 10-month course to help them prepare for the challenges of enrolling at a top-tier university, support as they study, and a job for them upon completion.
+This involves a comprehensive 10-month course to help them prepare for the challenges of enrolling at a top-tier university, support as they study, and a job for them on completion.

 Creating more opportunities